Sherman, Texas

-Sherman is a city in and the county seat of Grayson County, Texas, United States.
+Sherman is a city in and the county seat of Grayson County, Texas, United States and is part of the Dallas-Fort Worth, TX-OK combined statistical area.
 The city's population in 2020 was 43,645.
 It is one of the two principal cities in the Sherman–Denison metropolitan statistical area, and is the largest city in the Texoma region of North Texas and southern Oklahoma.